 The replica is much smaller than the original but just as beautiful.
 I absolutely love the colours that are found in Thai temples, and the artwork on Wat Phra Singh’s walls is fascinating.

 Behind the ubosot is a typical golden chedi, but next to that is what I thought was a dead tree.
-When I looked closer I noticed that it wasn’t dead and that it in fact had these interesting flowers on it.
+When I looked closer, I noticed that it wasn’t dead and that it in fact had these interesting flowers on it.
 I later found out that this is called a Cannonball Tree and they are quite common in Chiang Rai.

-Although Wat Phra Singh is rather plain compared to other temples in Thailand, it has it’s own story and unique details that make it well worth visiting.
+Although Wat Phra Singh is rather plain compared to other temples in Thailand, it has its own story and unique details that make it well worth visiting.

 Have you been to Chiang Rai?
 What was your favourite temple?